fieldtrip/website/getting_started/brainvision.md

 ## Preprocessing of raw EEG data

 FieldTrip needs the user to define what file to read in.
-The BrainVision Recorder software usually stores different filetypes (.vhdr, .dat, .vmrk).
-For reading the data into FieldTrip you can refer to the .dat file, for example.
-In order for FieldTrip to read the data file, it has to be exported as a .dat file from BrainVision.
+The BrainVision Recorder software usually stores different filetypes (.vhdr, .eeg, .vmrk).
+For reading the data into FieldTrip you can refer to the .eeg file, for example.

     cfg = [];
-    cfg.dataset = '/users/karlheinz/EEG/myrecording.dat';
+    cfg.dataset = '/users/karlheinz/EEG/myrecording.eeg';
     ...

-The .dat files are the raw data files, i.e. they contain the data as it has been stored upon acquisition.
+The .eeg files are the raw data files, i.e. they contain the data as it has been stored upon acquisition.

 You can subsequently epoch your data using [ft_definetrial](https://github.com/fieldtrip/fieldtrip/blob/release/ft_definetrial), and you can read in the data and preprocess it using [ft_preprocessing](https://github.com/fieldtrip/fieldtrip/blob/release/ft_preprocessing).
 Note that in FieldTrip, no unit conversion takes place.